ARMY STYLE

 Smiling Army

-The background to this military form lies in the origin of the Salvation Army.
-When the Salvation Army was formed at the end of the 19th century, Britain was a class-based society in which clothes, languages, and food were different from class to class.
-However, only the military was a transcendental place where both upper and lower class people wore the same uniforms.
-On the other hand, the Christian church was originally supposed to be a place that transcended the class, but the church at the end of the 19th century became as a place where people of the middle and upper classes gather.
-By actively embracing the military style and preaching in uniform, the East London Christian Mission was able to break through class walls and enter straight into the lower-class community.
+The Salvation Army’s military structure has its origins in its early history.
+When the Salvation Army was founded in the late 19th century, Britain was a class-based society where clothing, language, and food varied by social class.
+However, the military was one of the few institutions where both the upper and lower classes wore the same uniform.
+Although the Christian church was meant to transcend social class, by the late 19th century, churches had largely become places where the middle and upper classes gathered.
+By adopting a military structure and preaching in uniform, the East London Christian Mission was able to overcome class barriers and directly reach the lower-class community.

 Army